buzzer-re/DeepSecurity-2-ATTCK/README.md

   ```python
     python dsattck.py
   ```
 If you filled the config file correctly, everything should work!
-This will generate 2 json files, enviroment and applied rules, an matrix with ALL rules and a matrix will the applied rules only respectively, you can submit this files at [ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/enterprise/)
+This will generate 2 json files, enviroment and applied rules, an matrix with ALL rules and a matrix with the applied rules only, you can submit this files at [ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/enterprise/)